This post may contain affiliate links. Please read my disclosure policy for more details.

 - Add cucumber, tomatoes, onion, and chopped parsley to a salad bowl

-- Pour the dressing over and toss well and… buon appetito (enjoy)!
+- Pour the dressing over, toss well and… buon appetito (enjoy)!

-Choose ripe and juicy tomatoes (Plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
+Choose ripe and juicy tomatoes (plum, Roma, cherry, on the vine, work fine) and cut them into nice chunks.
 Before you add the dressing, toss them well and if you notice they release too much water, just remove some.
-I don’t like it when tomatoes are too watery, they water down the dressing and I end up with a pool of liquid at the bottom of the bowl and less flavor.
+You don’t want to water down the dressing and get a pool of liquid at the bottom of the bowl.

 Choose fresh and firm onion and cucumber and cut the cucumber into crunchy chunks, not thin slices.
 Any type of cucumber will work for this salad as long as you remove the seeds before slicing.
-I prefer English cucumbers because are generally a bit sweeter than regular cucumbers and have fewer seeds.
+I prefer English cucumbers because they are generally a bit sweeter than regular cucumbers and have fewer seeds.

 HOW TO CHOOSE A GOOD EXTRA VIRGIN OLIVE OIL?

 Origin: good extra virgin olive oil should be grown, pressed and bottled in a single country.

 Cold-pressed: this means that no heat was used to extract the oil from the olive. .

 Age: olive oil does not age well.
 A good bottle of extra virgin olive oil should have a “pressing” date or sell-by date (usually one year after it is pressed) on the label.